Adkali/MsVauto/README.md

 # MsVauto
-+ MsVauto is a tool created by Adkali with the option to generate payloads easly with msfvenom.
++ MsVauto is a tool created by Adkali with love.
+Using the tool, gives the option to generate payloads easly with msfvenom.
-+ Use the correct syntax, choose payload and have fun while hacking, good luck."
++ Use the correct syntax, choose payload and have fun while hacking, good luck.

 # README
 1. This tool allows you to generate payloads with msfvenom automatically.